Principles of opportunity management

 Opportunity management, like risk management, forms a central part of the Company’s day-to-day management.
+In 2015, the aggregate opportunity position was largely unchanged compared with the previous year.
 Individual areas of opportunity are identified within the framework of the strategy process.
 Opportunities are determined and managed on a decentralised basis in line with the Group strategy.

 There are monthly reports on the opportunity situation as part of the regular Group reporting process.
 As a result, the KION Group is in a position to ascertain at an early stage whether market trends, competitive trends or events within the Group require individual areas of opportunity to be re-evaluated.
 This may lead to reallocation of the budgets earmarked for the realisation of opportunities.
 Such decisions are made on the basis of the potential of the opportunity, drawing on empirical values.
 There is no management system for the evaluation of opportunities comparable to the system for risk management.